Shigeki Sasaki, Ph.D.

 The Pharmaceutical Society of Japan

-The Pharmaceutical Society of Japan plays a central role in academic activities related to pharmaceutical sciences in Japan.
-The activities of the society are supported by 10 divisions with different specialties, 8 regional branches, 16 standing committees, 2 special committees and the secretariat.
-We will continue to actively carry out a wide range of support activities; publication of three international journals in English, YAKUGAKU ZASSHI and Farumashia in Japanese; international exchange activities with FIP (International Pharmaceutical Federation) and AFMC (Asian Federation of Medicinal Chemistry), and pharmaceutical societies in Germany, South Korea and Canada; and collaboration with domestic academic organizations such as the Science Council of Japan; and fostering of young researchers through the Nagai Memorial Research Incentive Program.
+The PSJ plays a central role in academic activities related to pharmaceutical sciences in Japan, supported by 10 science divisions, 8 regional branches, 16 standing committees, 2 special committees and the secretariat.
+A wide range of activities will be actively continued this year, including publication of three International journals, YAKUGAKU ZASSHI and Farumashia; international exchange activities with FIP (International Federation of Pharmaceutical Sciences), AFMC (Asian Federation of Pharmaceutical Chemistry), and pharmaceutical societies in Germany, Korea, and Canada; collaboration with domestic academic organizations such as Science Council of Japan; and fostering young researchers through Nagai Memorial Research Encouragement Program.

 In my 2021 Presidential Address, I asked for the promotion of "interdisciplinary integration" with the aim of strengthening the international competitiveness of pharmaceutical education and research.
 We believe that "interdisciplinary integration" and "international competitiveness" are policies that should be pursued on an ongoing basis over the long term, not in the short term.
 The development of mRNA vaccines and antiviral drugs is unfolding at a pace that far exceeds the speed of previous development.
 In addition, the global upheaval caused by the new coronavirus pandemic and the instability of the world situation caused by the invasion of Ukraine are symbolic of the unstable fluidity of modern society.